MarufZak/study-logs/understanding-linux-kernel/README.md

 2. Provide execution environment for the user programs.

 Unix-like OSs hide the hardware details from the user, but those can be received by requesting it from the kernel, which operates with hardware device.
 Hardware has 2 execution modes for CPU, and Unix calls these as User mode (non-privileged) and Kernel mode (privileged).

+**Multiuser systems -** computer that can execute several apps belonging to two users concurrently and independently.
+Such computer includes several features: auth mechanism for verifying user identity, a protection mechanism against buggy or malicious user programs that could block other apps or spy on activity of other users, an accounting mechanism to limit the amount of resource units assigned to each user.
+For such tasks OS uses privileged CPU mode, and doesn’t use protections if the requesting user is privileged.

+**_Process -_** an instance of program execution.
+It has set of memory cells with which process can operate.
+Systems that allow concurrent processings are called **_multiprocessing._** Processes are called **_preemptable_** (OS can stop - preempt) when OS activates scheduler periodically based on how long the process holds the CPU.

+**_Scheduler -_** component that chooses which process should progress.
+In multiuser computers scheduler is invoked periodically.

+**_process/kernel model -_** each process thinks it’s only process on the machine and has exclusive access to OS services.
+When doing `syscall`, the process executes code in kernel mode and then returns back to user mode.

+**_kernel architecture._** Unix kernels are monolithic, meaning entire operating system with core services run in single process and in single address space in kernel mode.
+In comparison, microkernel OSs have their services separate memory management and such services in one process running in kernel mode, and other services like device drivers or file systems into another running in user mode.
+This approach improves modularity and fault isolation, but can lead to performance overhead due to frequent communication between kernel and user space.
+Microkernel approach use RAM better, because it loads only the essentials parts (modules) of what’s needed into the RAM, whereas monolithic approach keeps the RAM unnecessary big.

+To achieve what microkernels offer, Linux introduced concept of modules, which are files that can be linked and unlinked at runtime.
+Kernel modules are loadable pieces of code (like device drivers or file systems) that can be dynamically added or removed at runtime, allowing the kernel to load only necessary components